Laustrup/BandwichPersistenceDebugging/README.md

 * Fixed a stackoverflow error of continuing reads of relation fields.
 * JDBC connection URL has ?allowMultiQueries=true added.
 * DTO objects have been created for better converting to and from application.
+* Unique keys for passwords of either username or email added.